Naghara The Azerbaijani Cylindrical Drum

 The bass stroke.
 The bass stroke is produced by touching the four fingers of the free hand (from the pinkie up to the index finger) while beating somewhere in the middle part of the skin.
 Note that similar to the tonbak the skin of the naghara is divided into three parts called rim, middle, and center.

-The treble stroke is produced by the touching four-finger (louder version) or touching middle and ring fingers (softer version) of the free or non-free hand while beating the rim of the head.
+The treble stroke.
+The treble stroke is produced by touching four fingers (louder version) or the touching middle and ring fingers (softer version) of the free or non-free hand while beating the rim of the head.

 The snap.
 Another interesting stroke is produced by snapping the rim with both hands, in particular, the non-free hand.
 I have seen some naghara players performing the "bargardan" technique on the naghara.
 The bargardan technique is produced when the drummer puts the index finger on the middle finger and forcefully strikes the middle part of the skin with the index finger.
 For more, see The Strokes and Roll Techniques of the Tonbak.

 The roll.
 The roll technique, which is not easy to elaborate on, is a combination of both treble strokes (either four-fingered or two-fingered) of the free and the non-free hands.
 Note that a roll is a combination of some strokes played very rapidly and periodically.

 Remark.
 The cylindrical drums in which the style of their performance is similar to the Azerbaijani naghara are as follows: The dhol (Armenia), the baraban (Dagestan), and the doli (Georgia).